linkerd/website/linkerd.io/content/2/features/multicluster.md

 - Routing: a service mesh can make it possible and “easy” for applications in one cluster to communicate with applications in another cluster.

-Linkerd provides the same guarantees that a service mesh like Linkerd provides for in-cluster calls—identity, traffic shifting, etc—to also be applied to cross-cluster calls.
+The same guarantees that a service mesh like Linkerd provides for in-cluster calls—identity, traffic shifting, etc are also applied to cross-cluster calls.
 It does this by "mirroring" service information between clusters.
 With multicluster Linkerd in place, the full observability, security and routing features of Linkerd apply uniformly to both in-cluster and cluster-calls, and the application does not need to distinguish between those situations.

 {{< fig
     alt="Overview"